Ad Network vs Affiliate Network: What is the Difference?

 Although all of them have the same goal, there are many different types of affiliate marketers.
 And, depending on your specific setup, you’ll need to choose between an ads network and an affiliate network to help you generate revenue.

-Below, we’ll explore the differences between ad network and affiliate network.
+Below, we’ll explore the differences between ad networks and affiliate networks.

 What is an Ad Network?